Picnic table area along Three Square Hollow Overlook

 Scenic Vista Trail

 Scenic Vista Trail is a great trail for novice hikers.
-Park at the Kings Gap Hollow Area, and be delighted by the view after just one mile of hiking.
-Parts of the trail are steep, so benches at the overlook provide a great opportunity to relax and take in the view.
+Park at the Kings Gap Hollow Area and be delighted by the view after just one mile of hiking.
+Parts of the trail are steep, so benches at the overlook provide an excellent opportunity to relax and enjoy the view.

 Sun shining through the trees on Scenic Vista Trail